jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/🧠AI-Rules-Top-Level-Projects.md

 # AI Vibe Coding Over Arching Rules For Project<BR>(Over Arching Rules)

 Jim The STEAM Clown Edition of Rules

 Note: Review and refine.
-write all results as a proper .md reference document, plus give a clean visual summary that is also md, and cut and pastable into tools like Google docs & Slide, as well as compatable with Github md documents.

 ## Architectural Guidance